maxsmooth/git-pocket/README.md

 **Purpose:** Keep track of software revisions and files changes.

-Git software (like driver) must be installed in local computer to generate revisions, then revisions are saved to local repository and to a remote [distributed](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) repository.
+[Git software](https://git-scm.com/downloads) (like a driver) must be installed in local computer before using it, then you can start tracking software revisions.
+Revisions are saved to local repository and to a remote [distributed](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) repository.
 The remote repository can be located at your own servers (like [GitLab](https://about.gitlab.com/)), or use a cloud service like [github](https://github.com/).
 Team developers will push (and pull) revisions to (and from) that remote.

 Hosted services: